tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week7.md

 * Indices
 * Capybara (lecture by Thomas and Chris)
 * Coverage (simplecov)
-* Exercise: Add simplecov to your last weekend's project
+* Exercise: Add simplecov to your last weekend's project?

 ## Weekend Assignment - As Pairs